hawkinsw/quic-wg-wiki/Tools.md

 - [x] new short header flags, long header format https://code.wireshark.org/review/27009
 - [ ] packet coalescing
 - [x] storing CID for reference in short header packet https://code.wireshark.org/review/27098
+- [ ] update NEW_CONNECTION_ID dissection https://code.wireshark.org/review/27107
-- [x] connection tracking based on CID / connection migration https://code.wireshark.org/review/27068
+- [ ] connection tracking based on CID / connection migration
+  - [x] Basic connection tracking https://code.wireshark.org/review/27068
-- [ ] update NEW_CONNECTION_ID dissection
+  - [ ] Use NEW_CONNECTION_ID hint (requires user to provide EXPORTER_SECRET keys)
+  - [ ] Testing with actual implementation

 <sup>1</sup> Wireshark is not capable of decrypting GQUIC packets itself, even if [NSS Keylogging](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/Key_Log_Format) has been configured.
 However, if a decrypted trace is supplied to Wireshark it will correctly dissect GQUIC if the "Force decrypt" option is enabled in the Settings.

 # QUIC Tracker
 [QUIC-Tracker](https://quic-tracker.info.ucl.ac.be/) is a test suite for IETF-QUIC.
 It exchanges packets with IETF-QUIC implementations to verify whether an implementation conforms with the IETF specification.
 The test suite is consisting of several test scenarii.
 Each of them aims at testing a particular feature of the QUIC protocol.
 The test suite runs daily, and its results are available on its website.

+It currently supports QUIC draft-09 / TLS 1.3 draft-23.